Skusakabe/BrightSubwaySurfers/README.md

 # Final Project: Platformer by BrightSubwaySurfers

 # Roster:
 (PM?)
-Shinji :
+Shinji : a
-Andrew :
+Andrew : a
-Ivan :
+Ivan : a
-Harry :
+Harry : a

+# Program Description